wbrakowski/Admin-Toolbox-OnPrem/README.md

 ## Overview

 The **Admin-Toolbox** is a comprehensive administrative tool for Microsoft Dynamics 365 Business Central OnPrem environments.
-It consolidates multiple powerful features from various community contributions into one cohesive application, providing administrators and consultants with essential tools for database management, license administration, and system maintenance.
+It consolidates multiple powerful features from various community contributions into one cohesive application, providing administrators and consultants with essential tools for database management, license administration, backup/restore operations, audit logging, and system maintenance.

 ### Features

 This toolbox combines the following features and contributions:
-- **[Record Deletion Tool](https://navinsights.net/2020/04/02/record-deletion-tool/)** by Waldemar Brakowski - Delete transactional data from multiple tables
+- **[Record Deletion Tool](https://navinsights.net/2020/04/02/record-deletion-tool/)** by Waldemar Brakowski - Delete transactional data from multiple tables with automatic backup
-- **Table Editor** by Yuri Mishin - Modify or delete specific records in any table
+- **Table Editor** by Yuri Mishin - Modify, rename, or delete specific records in any table with full audit logging
+- **Table Backup & Restore System** - Create, manage, and restore table backups with multiple backup types (JSON Export, Snapshot, Full Backup)
+- **Comprehensive Audit Logging** - Track all data modifications and deletions with field-level change history
+- **Admin Toolbox Dashboard** - Monitor recent operations, backups, and audit log activity at a glance
 - **[View License Information](https://www.waldo.be/2021/01/07/check-customer-license-in-an-onprem-db-from-the-web-client/)** by Waldo - View current license details and permissions
 - **[Import Licenses](https://www.imbatman.info/post/using-powershell-in-microsoft-al-for-business-central-onprem)** by Neil Roberts - Import license files using PowerShell
 - **Show Developer License Warning** by Yuri Mishin - Alert users when a developer license is active